AnimatedLEDStrip/AnimatedLEDStrip/README.md

 #### [Server](https://github.com/AnimatedLEDStrip/AnimatedLEDStripServer)
 A library for running a server that runs animations on a LED strip.
 The server communicates with clients to start and end animations.
-Also contains a command line interface that can be used locally to monitor and partially control the server.
+Also contains a command line interface that can be used to monitor and partially control the server.
 To create an executable server, this library is combined with a device library and a short main method (see the [Raspberry Pi Server](https://github.com/AnimatedLEDStrip/AnimatedLEDStrip#raspberry-pi-server) for an example).

 #### [Client](https://github.com/AnimatedLEDStrip/AnimatedLEDStripClient)
-A library for communicating with a server by sending `AnimationData` instances over socket connections.
+A library for communicating with a server by sending JSON over socket connections.
-Can be used by any Kotlin or Java program.
-In the future we hope to support clients in other languages.
+See library for a list of supported languages.

 ### Device Libraries
 Each device that can run LEDs has its own device library.